 Stingless bees (Meliponinae family) are known by various names like barber bees and hair-cutting bees.
 The bees have a defensive behavior if disturbed and attack.
 Some species are harmless and simply try and fly into your mouth and ears to make you move, whereas others cut the skin and spray an acrid solution into wounds leading to their other name of fire bees.
 This is a similar defense to other sting-lacking Hymenopterans (bees, ants and wasps) like the weaver ants mentioned at the top, well known for their painful bite.
 The ants bite with their jaws pointing their gaster (rear part of the ant) to spray acid into the wound.

-The above photo was taken at the Tahuayo Lodge near Iquitos in northern Peru.
-These are a harmless species of hair cutting bee.
+There is a harmless species of hair cutting bee often encountered on Amazon tours in northern Peru.
 If something disturbs their nest when you’re walking through the rainforest, they fly out and cut off pieces of hair like little angry barbers.
 For more information and photos on rainforest insects, head over to the Amazon ants article or Insects in the Amazon Rainforest.